SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-15-beautiful-vaccines-2.md

 So it's excellent overall, and still pretty good for those over age 65.
 The only worrisome spot is that we can't really exclude the possibility that the efficacy is as low as 61.4% in elders.
-Still&hellip; that's pretty good.
+Still&hellip; that's _pretty_ good

 ## A note on confidence intervals